mateus-oliveira/fullstack-afiliados/README.md

 # Fullstack Afiliados

-This repository is the Backend side of Fullstack Afiliados test: https://lab.coodesh.com/devmateusalves/fullstack-afiliados This project was made with Django REST Framework
+This is the Backend side, made with Django REST Framework, of Fullstack Afiliados test: https://lab.coodesh.com/devmateusalves/fullstack-afiliados.

 ### Run with Docker